Mongolian Revolution of 1990: January 1990

-On 14 January 1990, the protesters, having grown from three hundred to a few thousand, met on the square in front of the Lenin Museum.
+On 14 January 1990, the protesters, having grown from 300 to a few thousand, gathered in the square in front of the Lenin Museum.

 A demonstration on Sükhbaatar Square on 21 January (in weather of −30°C) followed.
 Protesters carried banners alluding to Chinggis Khaan, rehabilitating a figure which the socialist school curriculums had outright banned.
-They also celebrated Daramyn Tömör-Ochir, a politician who was purged from the MPRP in 1962 as part of the MPRP's efforts to suppress the commemoration of the 800th anniversary of Genghis Khan's birth.
+They also celebrated Daramyn Tömör-Ochir, a politician who was purged from the MPRP in 1962 as part of the MPRP's efforts to suppress the commemoration of the 800th anniversary of Chinggis Khaan's birth.
 The protestors carried a modified Flag of Mongolia, which distinctly lacked the star representing the country's socialist beliefs; this flag would eventually become the official flag after the revolution.
+MDU organizer and leader Zorig called for the removal of a constitutional clause that allowed the MPRP to rule over Mongolia.

+February 1990

 In subsequent months, activists continued to organise demonstrations, rallies, protests, and hunger strikes, as well as teachers' and workers' strikes.
 Activists had growing support from Mongolians, both in the capital and the countryside, and the MDU's activities led to other calls for democracy all over the country.
 The demonstrations expanded to thousands in the capital city, Ulaanbaatar, and to other major cities, such as Erdenet and Darkhan, as well as to provincial centers like Mörön.

+On 18 February 1990, the MDU convened its first Congress with 611 representatives and 200 guests from 16 provinces and 3 cities.
+During the congress, the MDU announced the establishment of the Mongolian Democratic Party, Mongolia's first opposition party, and the first independent print press, Shine Toli (Шинэ толь), was issued the same day.
+Around 30 foreign journalists came to report on the events.
 Large-scale demonstrations were followed by the creation of the first opposition parties of Mongolia.